Everything you need to know about head lice: The Facts

 How to check for head lice

 You should regularly check your child’s scalp for signs of lice or nits – checking early will reduce the head lice problem and infections from lice bites.

-Weekly checks during back-to-school season are wise, and these 3 simple steps make it easy to get into a routine of checking for - and preventing - head lice.
+Weekly checks during the back-to-school season are wise, and these 3 simple steps make it easy to get into a routine of checking for and preventing head lice.

 Take a moment to check the base of the neck and behind the ears – head lice will often run to these areas first when they’re disturbed.

 Coat the hair thoroughly with a thick white conditioner or a solution specially formulated for combing out nits and head lice like NitWits Combing Solution.